 Plants That Attract Bees

 Pollinating insects, especially bees, are necessary for the success of your flower or vegetable garden.
-Attracting bees is quite simple.
-Just make sure you plant flowers that attract bees.
-The butterfly bush attracts bees and hummingbirds.
-These creatures will go from flower to flower for hours making sure to pollinate your garden on their way.
+Attracting bees is quite simple; just make sure you plant flowers that attract bees.
+For example, the butterfly bush attracts bees and hummingbirds.
+These creatures will go from flower to flower for hours making sure to pollinate your garden along their way.

 Flowers That Attract Bees

 To keep bees coming around all season, and to keep them happy and cause honeybee pollination, plant flowers that keep flowering throughout the season.
 Also, there are specific plants and flowers that the honeybee is attracted to.
 These include the following: